 This is a known issue caused by the environment's AVI-AKO build version included with the vCenter and Supervisor cluster.

-There are a couple of scenarios when the user can land into an issue leading to a change in IP address of the control-plane services.
+Following scenarios can lead to a change in IP address of the control-plane services.

 This issue is resolved in vCenter 8.0u3E and Supervisor cluster version 1.29.7.